arichiardi/fonda/README.md

  [{:processor :example.simple/fetch-user                ;; can be either a function or a keyword :path      [:github-response]}

-  {:processor :example.simple/github-response->things   ;; Pure function - ctx in -> ctx out
+  {:processor :example.simple/github-response->things   ;; pure function - ctx in -> ctx out
    :path      [:github-things]}]

  ;; on-exception